-Upon completion of the Fellowship, each Fellow will schedule an individual session for the purpose of an oral examination.
+Upon completion of each course of the Fellowship, each Fellow completes a written, summative examination.
 The Fellow will be evaluated during this time by a faculty committee.

 Fellow Evaluation of the Program

 Unit Evaluation

 At the end of each unit, Fellows will be encouraged to complete an evaluation of that unit before proceeding to the next unit.
 Data obtained from the unit evaluations will be used to improve the unit for the next cohort.